infracost/docs/docs/infracost_cloud/data_export.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Enterprises often have thousands of code repos across many departments, divisions or business units.
 FinOps teams are usually centralized and need visibility across the enterprise so they can better prioritize their efforts.

-We released a new enterprise data export feature to provide this visibility.
-Using this data, FinOps teams can, for example, see that departmentA is doing well when it comes to latest generation instance types being used, but need help improving their tagging coverage; or that departmentB has few data retention policies so specific training might be needed.
+Infracost data exports provide this visibility.
+FinOps teams can, for example, see that departmentA is doing well when it comes to latest generation instance types being used, but need help improving their tagging coverage; or that departmentB has few data retention policies so specific training might be needed.

 Infracost Cloud lets you export FinOps and tagging issues across all of your repos, as well as cost estimates of all your pull requests.
 This data, available in CSV format, can be imported into your existing cloud cost dashboards and tools such as PowerBI or Tableau.